einatshar/nibal/en.md

 ## Methodology and sources

 <a href="https://btselem.org/" target="blank" class="dontinflect thumb">
-For the full publication on displacement in the Gaza Strip, 2023–2025:
+For the full publication on displacement in the Gaza Strip:
     <strong>
     “No Place Under Heaven”
     </strong>